The 2009 Jeep Liberty

 Safety features add to the

 Liberty's appeal.
-For 2007, all Liberty models come with Jeep's Electronic
+All Jeep Liberty models come with Jeep's Electronic

 Stability Program (ESP), anti-lock brakes (ABS), Electronic Roll Mitigation, and